Longreach

 Longreach has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include the Affordable Housing Project for Workers, Longreach Recreational Precinct, Longreach Water Security for Growth, and Longreach Solar Farm.
-The following list details these projects in order of likely significance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects that may impact the area.
+Notable projects include Teal Street Affordable Housing Project, Longreach Recreational Precinct, Longreach Water Security for Growth, and Longreach Solar Farm.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.